dboddie-canonical-work/disgorged-docs/ros-distributions-with-no-extensions.rst

 With this in mind, let us see how you can replicate what the extension is doing for other ROS distributions.

    ℹ Core18 does not support Snapcraft Extensions.
-If you are developing a ROS snap based on ROS Melodic distro, then all the extensions entries are handled by the `catkin plugin <https://snapcraft.io/docs/catkin-plugin#heading--core18>`__.
-To check an example see the core18 example `here <https://snapcraft.io/docs/ros-applications>`__.
+If you are developing a ROS snap based on ROS Melodic distro, then all the extensions entries are handled by the :ref:`catkin plugin <the-catkin-plugin-core18>`.
+To check an example see the core18 example :ref:`here <ros-deployment-with-snaps>`.

 Writing the snap
 ----------------